Skip to Main Content

 Where the Hunter's Geology Speaks First

 Drive north from Sydney toward Pokolbin and the landscape shifts in a way that matters to what ends up in the glass.
-The Hunter Valley sits at a latitude that should, by conventional viticulture logic, be too warm for the restrained, age-worthy styles it has produced for over a century and a half.
+The Hunter Valley has produced restrained, age-worthy styles for over a century and a half.
 What compensates is a specific convergence of red volcanic loam over clay subsoils, afternoon cloud cover that tempers ripening, and a regional humidity that forces vine stress in ways that concentrate flavour without burning off acid.
 Audrey Wilkinson, at 750 De Beyers Road in Pokolbin, occupies ground that sits inside this argument rather than outside it.
 The address alone is a credential in Hunter terms.

-The estate earned a Pearl 2 Star Prestige rating for 2025, a designation that places it in the upper tier of recognised producers in the EP Club framework.
+The estate earned a Pearl 2 Star Prestige rating for 2025.
 In a valley where reputation is built on semillon and shiraz above almost everything else, that recognition carries weight as a signal about the quality of the raw material being worked with, not just the winemaking decisions applied to it.

 The Hunter's Terroir Case, Made Concrete